tehnomaan/slimorm/README.md

 # SlimORM
-SlimORM is a lightweight Java ORM library.
+SlimORM is a lightweight Java ORM library, based on JDBC.

 Why yet another ORM library, when we have popular ORM libraries already?
 Because sometimes, You just don't want the complexity of those popular libraries.